 Control

 Another key element is who was in control, meaning the person who decided what to buy and sell, how much, and when to do it.
-To have a successful arbitration claim, you have to show that your broker or advisor controlled and directed the trading activity in your account.
+To have a successful arbitration claim, your churning (excessive trading) lawyer must show that your broker or advisor controlled and directed the trading activity in your account.

 Commissions and Fees

-The examination extends to the commissions and fees incurred through the trading activity.
-If the investor experienced disproportionately high transaction costs compared to the potential benefits of the trades, it could strengthen your case.
+The commissions and fees incurred through the trading activity will also be reviewed during arbitration.
+If you experienced disproportionately high transaction costs compared to the potential benefits of the trades, it could strengthen your case.

 Documentation